 - Screen the dining venue offerings to identify foods with common allergens

-- Students with food allergies or special dietary needs will find a variety of choices in the University Housing Dining locations and we strive to provide foods you will enjoy.
+- Students with food allergies or special dietary requirements will find a variety of choices in the University Housing Dining locations and we strive to provide foods you will enjoy.

 - We work towards labeling items with common allergens and encourage students to review the nutrition information for items they purchase.

-- Our staff will always take care to avoid cross contamination whenever possible but this risk is never completely eliminated.
+- Our staff will always take care to avoid cross contact whenever possible but this risk is never completely eliminated.

 - Residents with food allergies are reminded to use caution in the community setting of a residence hall facility.
 Please approach a staff member if you have questions.